landoskape/syd/docs/source/tutorial.rst

 * This means that the y-values of the data can be anything.
 * But, the horizontal line and the y-limits have specified min/max values, which might not overlap with our data.
 * So, we'll need a callback that changes the range of the horizontal line and the y-limits to be the same as the data.
+* This will need to be changed whenever the amplitude or offset is updated.

 .. tabs::